elixir-ecto/ecto/README.md

 ### Migrations

 Ecto supports migrations with plain SQL.
-In order to generate a new migration you first need to a define a `priv/0` function inside your repository pointing to a directory that will keep repo data.
+In order to generate a new migration you first need to define a `priv/0` function inside your repository pointing to a directory that will keep repo data.
 We recommend it to be placed inside the `priv` in your application directory:

 ```elixir
 defmodule Repo do